Samukat/LLMEngineering/README.md

 ![Qwen3 8b Results](Images/Qwen3%20Results%20Graph.png)

 # Guide to this repo:
-Our work is split across several Jupyter Notebooks:
+Our work is split across several Jupyter Notebooks.
+It can be replicated by working through them sequentially.

+Please note that your machine will need to be able to handle batch LLM processing.
+We used a rented H100 GPU from [runpod.io](https://runpod.io) to execute this code.
+If you use this service, you may have to manually increase the amount of storage on your machine in order to download the models.

 ## 1. Computing Candidate Refusal Vectors
 In this notebook, we record the model's activations on harmful and harmless generations.